rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

    Android is not POSIX compliant (POSIX is so deep in your assumptions about computers you probably don't know it exists).

 The file system model is different, the app cannot use any directory in the file system.
 The app has specific private storage directories that support file operations.
-The app also has shared storage between apps, this is implemented as a database.
+The app also has storage shared between apps, this is implemented as a database.

 Threads are available and unlike the desktop, run on all available cores.
+This is cool.
 But a subprocess can't execute an app, and there is no command shell to run inside a subprocess.

-Multi-tasking, on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events.
-Android is not multi-tasking when an app is removed from the UI it pauses, then does not execuate any app code.
+Multi-tasking; on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events.
+Android is not multi-tasking, when an app is removed from the UI it *pauses*, and then does not execuate any app code.
 Execution without a UI requires an Android service.

 ## Wheels

-Some Python packages are not written in Python (not pure-Python), they contain code that must be compiled.
+Some Python packages are not written in Python (are not pure-Python), they contain code that must be compiled.
 Pip provides pre-compiled packages for desktop OSes, but not for Android.
 P4a addresses this with [recipes](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes), but not all impure packages are available.
 AVOID DISAPPOINTMENT, check availability first.

 ## Meta-information

-Unlike the desktop you must provide information *about* your Python code, this one causes noobs to crash and burn.
+Unlike the desktop you must provide information *about* your Python code, this requirement causes everybody who doesn't understand it to crash and burn.
 This information must be supplied in the buildozer.spec file.
-It includes *all* the pip packages your app depends on, any data files your app depends on, and Android permissions your app depends on.
+It includes *all* the pip packages your app depends on, any data types your app depends on, and Android permissions your app depends on.
 Meta-information may not be limited to that short list, but that list is critical.

 # Android Storage

 Android's view of its file system has changed a few times over the years.
 The result is a messy pile of jargon: local, system, internal, external, primary, secondary, scoped, all describe views of storage.

-However in the storage model described here storage is either Private Storage or Shared Storage.
+However in the storage model described here storage is either *Private Storage* or *Shared Storage*.
 Private storage content is only visible to the app that created it, shared storage is visible to all apps.
 This model is valid if the build api>=29.

 Physically storage may be 'internal' or 'external', this is a somewhat historical view where 'external' represents the (on older devices possibly removable) sdcard.
 The apis referenced here all default to 'external', with 'internal' as an option.

-## Private Storage:
+## Private Storage

 An app can perform Python file operations (read, write, shutil) on its private storage.
 Files in Private Storage are persistent over the life of the app, they are retained when the app is updated, and deleted when the app is uninstalled.